-The University of Minnesota rowing team heads to the Big Ten Championships, May 1 in Laingsburg, Mich.
-Racing at the Sleepy Hollow State Park on Lake Ovid, Minnesota will have six boats competing (1V8, 2V8, 1V4, 2V4, 1N8 and 2N8).
+The University of Minnesota rowing team heads to the Big Ten Championships, May 2 in Columbus, Ohio.
+Racing at the Griggs Reservoir on the Scioto River, Minnesota will have six boats competing (1V8, 2V8, 1V4, 2V4, 1N8 and 2N8).
 Heats begin at 8 a.m., while the afternoon session begins at noon.
-Minnesota will race in the afternoon based off the team's morning heat performance as each group advances to either the Grand or Petite Finals.
+Minnesota will race in the afternoon based off the team’s morning heat performance as each group advances to either the Grand or Petite Finals.

 BIG TEN POINT SYSTEM

 The Big Ten Championship is based on a point system.
 Each team will earn points by their placing in an event.
 The First Varsity Eight will receive the most points.
 The winner of the 1V8 race will earn 63 points, followed by the second-place team with 54 points.
 The full breakdown of points is listed below: